lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 * Learning rate warm-up is not necessary with late resetting

+### Deconstructing lottery tickets: Zeros, signs, and the supermask[^deconstruct]

+* hypothesize that subnetworks work well when weights are close to their final values
+* the only crucial element is the sign of the initialization
+* sometimes, specific supermasks even work without further training

 ## Are winning tickets transferable across datasets?

 ### Sparse Transfer Learning via Winning Lottery Tickets[^trf1]